Quantum limits to the energy resolution of magnetic field sensors: Systems proposed to surpass

 \subsection{Precessing ferromagnetic needle}

-A similar ``freezing-out'' of non-spin degrees of freedom is predicted for needle-shaped solid-state ferromagnets in the single-domain size regime \cite{JacksonKimballPRL2016}.
+A similar ``freezing-out'' of non-spin degrees of freedom is predicted for solid-state ferromagnets in the single-domain size regime \cite{JacksonKimballPRL2016}.
 As with the BEC case described above, the ferromagnetic interactions impose full polarization, and at low temperatures no intrinsic fluctuations cause diffusion of the polarization angle.
-Assuming background gas pressure, which imparts random angular momentum input, can be arbitrarily reduced, the sensitivity, limited by readout noise, scales as $\langle \delta B^2 \rangle T \propto T^{-2}$.
+Assuming background gas pressure, which imparts random angular momentum input, can be arbitrarily reduced, the sensitivity, limited by readout noise, is predicted to scale as $\langle \delta B^2 \rangle T \propto T^{-2}$.
 Thus for long measurements $E_R$ is predicted to have no lower limit in this system.
+Variants based on free rotation \cite{JacksonKimballPRL2016} and on normal mode oscillations \cite{VinanteARX2019} have been proposed.